TheFeralEngineer/bigtreetech-pi2-cb2-usb-kernel-patch/README.md

 To use this file: <br >
 Copy the .tar file to your CB2 using WinSCP
 <br ><br >
-SSH into the CB2/Pi2 and navigate to the folder where you copied them to. <br >
+SSH into the CB2/Pi2 and navigate to the folder where you copied the tar file to. <br >
 `cd ./{kernel-patch-folder}`

 Extract the .tar file:<br >